astraub2/TeamSort/README.txt

 http://www.tkdocs.com/tutorial/install.html

 Follow directions for your system.

+Do the same steps to install psycopg2 on your machine
 ---------------------------------------------------------------------
 ---------------------------------------------------------------------
 FEATURES:

 Database:
-Having a database in the background leads to higheer expansibility for future projects and is better for data tracking.
+Having a database in the background leads to higher expansibility for future projects and is better for data tracking.

 Sorting Algorithm: